Skip to main content

 Injury: Lateral Epicondylitis (Tennis Elbow)

 Commonly known as Tennis Elbow, resisted extension of the wrists while gripping/lifting can place an increased load and force on the extensor tendons at the elbow.
-If you’re anything like me, I notice this when I am trying to throw open my large and heavy double stroller.
+If you’re anything like me, you notice this when you’re trying to throw open your large and heavy double stroller.

-Prevention: Instead, try laying the stroller on the floor, and unfold it step by step.
+Prevention: Instead, try laying the stroller on the floor and unfolding it step by step.
 Once ready to bring it upright, use an underhand grip (palms facing the sky) or neutral grip (palms facing one another) to lift and pull.
-A wrist brace and elbow counter force brace can also help to manage pain associated with this injury.
+A wrist brace and elbow counterforce brace can also help to manage the pain associated with this injury.

 Elbow counter force brace Photo courtesy of Heavy.com